MGTheTrain/go-grpc-poc/README.md

 Following steps can be executed *repeatedly*.

-Ramp up the gRPC server in one of the samples implementations in 1 terminal process, e.g. :
+Ramp up the gRPC server for the [unary-rpc sample](./samples/unary-rpc/) in one of the samples implementations in 1 terminal process, e.g. :

 ```sh
 cd samples/unary-rpc/server
 go run main.go
 ```

-Run the gRPC client in one of the samples implementations in another terminal process, e.g.:
+Run the gRPC client for the [unary-rpc sample](./samples/unary-rpc/) in one of the samples implementations in another terminal process, e.g.:

 ```sh
 cd samples/unary-rpc/client